 All participants have drastically improved their performance as a result of the new athletic training.
 Our athletes developed the discipline to form lines and groups during training, and accomplished goals like losing 20 to 40 pounds so that they were no longer considered pre-diabetic.
 Twelve athletes developed the strength to hold 10-minute-plus planks during final assessment testing.
 The cheer for all of our program activities is, “Ние можеме сe,” or “We can do anything!”

 The most accomplished athletes in our programs include a two-time karate national champion, participants in the Balkan championships, and the No. 1 ranked ping-pong team in North Macedonia.
 One basketball club, initially a recreational group, contributed six female athletes and a coach to the national team!

 Our programs also focus on life-skills development for both athletes and coaches.
 We have themed athletic trainings focused on teamwork, adversity, democracy, environmentalism, health and hygiene, and leadership.

 To focus on the importance of teamwork, athletes are challenged to squat in pairs, back-to-back; complete coordination drills with a partner; and do relay races.
 To highlight the concept of adversity, athletes have to complete “resisted” sprints using proper running form while their teammates apply pressure to the runners’ shoulders.

 After a little over a year of program development, I helped the clubs obtain a grant so we could purchase new equipment and organize two sports camps focused on women’s empowerment.

 The women’s camps provided an opportunity for female athletes to learn about gender equity.
-Leadership activities were conducted by Macedonia’s most decorated female kickboxer and leading female basketball player.
+Leadership activities were conducted by North Macedonia’s most decorated female kickboxer and a leading female basketball player.
 I believe the involvement of these high-level athletes helped us motivate and retain the women on our teams.